renesugar/k_elda_archive/docs/_GettingStarted.md

 time.

 ## Getting the Blueprint
-This section will walk you through using Quilt to run Nginx, which is an open-source HTTP server.
+This section will walk you through how to run Nginx (an open-source web server) using Quilt.
 In the example, we'll use Nginx to serve a simple webpage.
 Start by downloading the blueprint using git:

 ```console
 $ git clone https://github.com/quilt/nginx.git